The Seed Is Mine

 The Seed is Mine: The Life of Kas Maine, a South African Sharecropper 1894-1985 is a microhistorical study by Charles van Onselen.
 It is a profound social history of an African peasant sharecropper and his family in a racially divided South Africa.
 Van Onselen paints a stark picture of the relationship between landowner and farmer and its development in an increasingly racist society.

+Van Onselen details the developing familial structures in South Africa, affected by the South African War, finding of diamonds and Apartheid.